huggingface/blog/transformersjs-v3.md

 As of today's release, the community has converted over 1200 models to be compatible with Transformers.js!
 You can find the full list of available models [here](https://hf.co/models?library=transformers.js).

-If you'd like to convert your own models, you can use our [conversion script](https://github.com/huggingface/transformers.js/blob/main/scripts/convert.py) as follows:
+If you'd like to convert your own models or fine-tunes, you can use our [conversion script](https://github.com/huggingface/transformers.js/blob/main/scripts/convert.py) as follows:

 ```sh
 python -m scripts.convert --quantize --model_id <model_name_or_path>